 Frequently Asked Questions About Us

-- We are a research clinic, not a treatment clinic, so we are not able to provide treatment services.
-We are, however, able to provide some treatment recommendations to people who are screened for research participation, and to talk with your psychiatrist, primary care provider, or therapist about these recommendations.
-We can also help you find a psychiatrist or therapist in the community, if you don’t have one.
+We are a research clinic, not a treatment clinic, so we are not able to provide general treatment services.
+We are, however, able to provide some participants treatment within the context of some research studies.
+We can also provide treatment recommendations to people who are screened for research participation, and to talk with their psychiatrist, primary care provider, or therapist about these recommendations.
+We can also help them find a psychiatrist or therapist in the community.